jomulder/BICpack/README.md

 # BICpack

 R-functions for Bayesian model selection and hypothesis testing using default Bayes factors.
-Currently, the package only contains a functions for computing the BIC for order constrianed models (Mulder & Raftery, in prep.).
+Currently, the package only contains a functions for computing the BIC for order constrianed models (Mulder & Raftery, 2019).
 The functions needs a fitted model (e.g., glm, survival) as input as well as a string that specifies a set of order constraints on the regression coefficients.

 Written by Joris Mulder <j.mulder3@tilburguniversity.edu>